Learning and Living Center (LLC)

 Constructed in 2001, the East Hall (often referred to as the Glasshouse), is a co-ed residential facility that includes separate floors for men and women.
 Rooms have a suite style layout with a front and back room.
 This facility offers a commons area and patio area for students to gather and socialize.
 The East Hall is also where one of the full-time Residence Life staff members (Resident Director) calls home.
 The RD apartment is located on the first floor.

 Bell Student Center

 The Bell Student Center, or “Bell” for short, is our oldest residential facility and holds a special place in the hearts of thousands of SCU Alumni that have called this facility home throughout its history.
 The Bell Center is in the shape of a block “U”.
-The residential wings of this building are under renovation for the 2019-2020 year.
+The residential wings of this building are under renovation currently.
 The commons area is being used currently as a student center and security and the resident student mail room can also be found in this facility.

 *Southwestern Christian University does not discriminate on the basis of race, color, national origin, sex, qualified handicap or disability in any of its policies, practices or procedures.
 This includes but is not limited to admission, financial aid and educational services.